HaakonSvane/MegaGolf/README.md

 # MegaGolf
 An iOS Game by Haakon Svane

-### Public TestFlight beta key: Not yet received (v.
-0.1401 sent for Test Flight beta approval)
+### Public TestFlight beta link: https://testflight.apple.com/join/coqlsl1D
+### NOTE:
+In the Implementation documentation, the manual for installing via Test Flight states that installing should be done by redeeming a beta code inside the Test Flight app.
+This does not work.
+Instead, click the beta link using an iOS device (14.1 and upwards) and follow the instructions provided by Apple.

 ### What is MegaGolf?
 MegaGolf is a golfing game set in space.
 The player launches a golf ball by drag and release to guide the ball through